 Pay attention to polarity!
-Speaker terminals will be marked with a + and -, or a red dot on the + terminal.
+Speaker terminals will be marked with a + and - , or a red dot on the + terminal.
 If all speakers are connected to the proper polarity, they will operate in harmony.
 If they are not properly phased, you will not hear the full fidelity of the radio.
-Note: (-) does not mean ground!
-This is a high power radio.
-Both speaker lines are driven with high currents!
-Never ground any speaker lead.
+Note: - does not mean ground!
+This is a high power radio in which both speaker lines are driven with high currents!
+Never allow any speaker lead to become grounded when the radio is on!